 Providers are responsible for obtaining prior authorization from Commonwealth Care Alliance before providing services.
-Please consult your contract, review the "Prior Authorization Requirements" section of this manual, or contact Commonwealth Care Alliance Provider Services to determine if prior authorization is needed.
+Please consult your contract, review Section 4 of this manual, or contact Commonwealth Care Alliance Provider Services to determine if prior authorization is needed.

 Eligibility

 Providers are required to confirm member eligibility on a regular basis prior to rendering services, even if prior authorization covers a long period.